callstack/linaria/README.md

 */
 ```

-A separate tool such as a webpack loader can extract this comment to a separate CSS file.
+Another tool such as a webpack loader can extract this comment to a separate CSS file and add source maps.

 ## Features